 The best question I’ve learned to ask at the start of each day is Gary Keller’s famous question that he describes in his #1 bestselling book The One Thing which is this:

 What’s the ONE Thing you can do such that by doing it everything else will be easier or unnecessary?

 I recently put together a video explaining The One Thing and how you can apply it (you can watch the video here).
 Asking that question has been a true game-changer for me and when I get stuck, this is the question I turn to.
 I highly recommend trying it out.

 This is an obvious one and possibly the most common.
-I’m constantly putting things off because, frankly, they’re boring.
-Why pay the water bill or spend time writing the legal contracts for your clients when you could do the fun website changes you’ve been wanting to do or make pretty social media images?
+I’m constantly putting certain tasks off because, frankly, they’re boring.
+Why pay the outstanding invoices or get on top of your admin when you could do the fun website changes you’ve been wanting to do or make pretty social media images?

 The best technique that’s helped me make myself do those boring tasks that need doing is this:

 Focus on how good it’s going to feel when you’ve finally done those boring tasks and you can tick them off your to-do list.
 Keep tuning into the feeling of relief and satisfaction you will feel and use it to get you through the task.

 Another thing you can do is promise yourself a reward.
 If you complete a boring but necessary task on time, reward yourself with a treat; maybe a slice of cake and coffee from your favourite coffee shop.
 Or if it’s a really big, important task, reward yourself with a massage or anything else that feels like an absolute treat – because you deserve it.